Exclusive Pumping Tips and Tricks

 Here’s what worked for me:

 - Combine all of your milk into one pitcher that you keep in the fridge.

 - Every few days, freeze extra milk in 5oz portions.

 - To freeze, lay the bags flat.
-I stack my bags in a rectangular or square Tupperware container to freeze.
+I stacked my bags in a rectangular or square Tupperware container to freeze.

-If you’re looking for more information on the different feeding approaches for your baby including breastfeeding, formula feeding, breast milk storage and introducing solids, visit our Knowledge Center.
+For more about different feeding options, check out our post, “Breast, Bottle or Both?”
 Our podcast episode, “How is Feeding Going?”, is also a great listen for an inclusive perspective of the modern-day feeding journey.

 If you need more personalized advice, please don’t hesitate to contact one of our Moms on Call consultants.
 The Moms on Call Consultant Network is a trusted resource for parents seeking guidance.
 Our team of experienced consultants is ready to provide helpful advice tailored to your specific needs.